 Students involved in clinical rotations at Howard University Hospital will be administered a PMD onsite by the staff at the clinical affiliate.
-Students at other clinical affiliates will have their badges delivered to the clinical site by a member of the Howard University Department of Radiation Therapy staff (most often the Program's Clinical Coordinator).
-All PMD irrespective of location of receipt/delivery should never leave the clinical site.
-Students should refer to the policy on Personal Monitoring Devices in the Radiation Therapy Student Handbook.
+Students at other clinical affiliates will have their badges exchanged during Clinical Theory (most often by the Program's Clinical Coordinator).
+Students should refer to the policy on Personal Monitoring Devices in the Radiation Therapy Student Handbook, and take their badges home each day from their clinical site.